dbfit/dbfit-article/dbfit-article.md

 Test pages are stored on the file system in simple text format.
 You can create and edit them directly using your favorite text editor.

+## Running tests

+To run a test page you can click `Test` test button in FitNesse.
+It's possible to run all tests within a suite and it's also possible to trigger tests execution via REST API or via JUnit, allowing you to automate DbFit tests execution and integration with a CI server.

 ## Configuration